just-the-docs/just-the-docs/docs/navigation/in-page.md

 ## Back to Top {#back-to-top-doc}

+{: .warning }
+The default id for a section with heading "Back to Top" is `"back-to-top"`.
+To avoid invalid HTML, sites that set the `back_to_top` configuration variable should override the default id for such sections.
+The Markdown source file for the current page uses `## Back to Top {#back-to-top-doc}`.

 You can add a link from the bottom of each page to its top.
 You do this by including the `back_to_top` configuration option in your site's `_config.yml` file, together with `back_to_top_text` for the anchor link.

 ### Example